lubianat/quali_phd/manuscript.md

 It is worth noticing that the different results shown were not developed chronologically in the order shown.
 They were actually developed in parallel, with overlapping periods of activity.
-They have been organized into separate chapters, however, as they tackle different perspectives of the subject matter, and are part of different publications.
+They have been organized into separate chapters, however, as they tackle different perspectives of the subject matter and are part of different publications.

 The discussion on the concept of cell type is presented first, as it is instrumental for the later steps.
-It is followed by an account of how PanglaoDB, a database of cell markers, was integrated to Wikidata, based on a notion of species-specific cell type clarified in the preceding chapter.
+It is followed by an account of how PanglaoDB, a database of cell markers, was integrated into Wikidata, based on a notion of species-specific cell type clarified in the preceding chapter.

-Then, we present Wikidata Bib, a framework for organized reading of the literature.
+Then, we present Wikidata Bib, a framework for an organized reading of the literature.
-The framework, althoug used as a method throughout the PhD project, is presented in the results session.
+The framework, although used as a method throughout the PhD project, is presented in the results session.
-This emphasis as a result was chosen as the technical and theoretical details of the system are part of the intelectual work put into the project.
+We emphasize the technical and theoretical details of the system are part of the intellectual work put into the project.
-The system evolved into a biocuration platform for the collection of cell types from the literature to Wikidata, and the statistics on this curation are also presented on the section.
+The system evolved into a biocuration platform for the collection of cell types from the literature to Wikidata.
 To end the results, we discuss how our efforts integrate with the Cell Ontology, the currently leading system for organizing cell types.

-Finally, an account of other academic aspects of the project are presented, as part of the qualification requirements.
+Finally, an account of other academic aspects of the project is presented as part of the qualification requirements.
 They present an overview of collaborations, participation in events and academic courses taken during the first part of the PhD project.